USAGov’s 2022 Guide to Holiday Shopping

 - Compare before you shop - Compare prices for the same item between competing stores.
 Don’t forget to check for differences in a product’s features and accessories.

 - If you’re shopping in person, follow COVID-19 safety measures and the protocol of the store and in your area.
-Wear a mask.
-Stay 6 feet away from others.
 Stay home if you are sick.